cerner/terra-clinical/packages/terra-clinical-item-collection/docs/README.md

 Ultimately, the Item Collection component component allows consumers to organize tabular data and ensure this data is readable as screen sizes become progressively smaller.

 The TableHeaderCell is a subcomponent of Item Collection.
-This component creates an empty table header cell that contains a defined width.
-This allows the user to specify column withs on the table, without providing headers.
+This component creates an empty table header cell that contains a defined width for accessory items.

 ## Getting Started